 If you enjoy getting the latest TV shows from EZTV, you may want to stop that now, and not just because it’s illegal.
 It’s also more risky, because the hugely popular torrent site is now in the hands of potentially bad actors, according to TorrentFreak.
 Former staffers said that EZTV’s founder “NovaKing” was the victim of a hostile takeover by a for-profit group, following a series of wacky (and ironic) events.
 The problems started when Italy’s .IT registry suspended the original site’s domain name, and what followed was something out of a high-tech Kafka novel.

 … other torrent sites like Pirate Bay and KickAss torrents have severed ties, and TPB is even warning users to “stay away” from EZTV.ch.
 And if a site where you go to get “internet herpes,” (as my colleague put it), tells you to stay away, we’d advise you to listen.
-After all, there are plenty of similar sites and of course, lots of legal options.
+Just to protect yourself from these “internet herpes”, make sure to use a good free vpn that will protect you from getting any unnecessary viruses.
+Better still, just avoid using EZTV.ch as there are plenty of similar sites and of course, lots of legal options.